HandBrake

 HandBrake — Official Website

 In 2026, software-based encoding is often too slow for high-resolution workflows.
-HandBrake solves this on macOS by integrating directly with Apple's VideoToolbox API.
+HandBrake solves this on macOS by integrating directly with Apple's VideoToolbox API, now including AV1 hardware decoding support as of version 1.11.
 This feature allows the application to offload the heavy lifting of encoding to the dedicated media engines in Apple Silicon (M-series) chips rather than relying solely on the CPU.
 The result is a dramatic reduction in render times—often exporting 4K footage in real-time or faster—while keeping the machine cool and responsive.
-While software encoding (x264/x265) is still available for purists seeking the absolute highest compression efficiency per bit, the hardware encoder provides the perfect balance of speed and quality for daily tasks.
+AV1 hardware decoding accelerates processing of AV1 source files, while hardware encoding remains available for H.264 and H.265 formats.
+Software encoding (x264/x265) is still available for purists seeking the absolute highest compression efficiency per bit.

 HandBrake stays at the bleeding edge of video compression technology.
-It fully supports modern codecs like H.265 (HEVC) and, crucially for 2026, AV1.
-AV1 has become the gold standard for streaming because it offers 30% better compression than HEVC without royalty fees.
-HandBrake allows Mac users to convert massive raw video files into highly compact AV1 or HEVC files without noticeable visual degradation.
-This is particularly vital for users archiving high-fidelity content or content creators needing to upload high-quality video to platforms like YouTube with limited bandwidth.
+Version 1.11 introduced game-changing support for professional codecs including Apple ProRes and Avid DNxHR, enabling seamless integration with professional editing workflows.
+It fully supports modern distribution codecs like H.265 (HEVC) and AV1, the gold standard for streaming that offers 30% better compression than HEVC without royalty fees.
+HandBrake allows Mac users to convert massive raw video files into highly compact AV1 or HEVC files, or alternatively to ProRes/DNxHR for editing intermediates.
+This versatility is vital for users archiving content, creating editing proxies, or uploading high-quality video to platforms like YouTube.
 The app also supports 10-bit and 12-bit color pipelines, preserving High Dynamic Range (HDR) metadata during conversion.

 For users dealing with entire seasons of TV shows or folders full of raw camera footage, HandBrake's queue system is a lifesaver.
 Rather than converting files one by one, you can load hundreds of files into the app simultaneously.
 The 'Add to Queue' feature allows you to configure specific settings for each file or apply a universal preset to the entire batch.
 Once the queue is started, HandBrake processes the list sequentially.
 This automation allows users to set up overnight encoding jobs, waking up to a fully processed library.
 The queue manager also allows for pausing, reordering, and editing jobs on the fly without stopping the active encode.